 The Impossible Garden

-As an outcome of a Leverhulme residency at the BVI (Bristol Vision Institute), University of Bristol, the artist Luke Jerram has created The Impossible Garden.
+As an outcome of a Leverhulme residency at the Bristol Eye Hospital and BVI (Bristol Vision Institute), University of Bristol, the artist Luke Jerram has created The Impossible Garden.
 The exhibition is a set of twelve experimental sculptural artworks, inspired by optical phenomena he explored as part of his residency.

 Luke said “As someone who is colour-blind, I’m fascinated by the processes of visual perception.
 Over the years, many of my artworks have explored the processes and limitations of vision and how the mind interprets the things we’re looking at.”

-The Impossible Garden will be presented at the University of Bristol Botanic Garden, 13th July – November 2018.
+The Impossible Garden will be presented at the University of Bristol Botanic Garden until November 2018.
 There is a charge for adults to enter the gardens but children go free.

 “With many of the exhibits it’s what’s happening in the space around each object, that interests me, as well as the journey of information between the object and mind of the viewer.
 As an artist I’m keen to explore the edges of perception and to communicate and share my findings with the public” said Luke.